 Portable programs are free to define default initialization arguments

-for portable subclasses of the class GENERIC-FUNCTION
+for portable subclasses of the class GENERIC-FUNCTION.

 Unless there is a specific note to the contrary, then during reinitialization, if an initialization argument is not supplied, the previously stored value is left unchanged.

-argument is a list
+The :ARGUMENT-PRECEDENCE-ORDER argument is a list

 of symbols.

-ed if this argument appears but the :LAMBDA-LIST
+An ERROR is SIGNALed if this argument appears but the :LAMBDA-LIST

 argument does not appear.
-An ERROR
+An ERROR is SIGNALed if this value is not a

 proper list or if this value is not a permutation of the